min2ha/ukwa-site/content/target/61792/index.en.md

   "subject": "Brexit"
 }

-# Department for International Trade: The UK’s trading partnership with Hungary

 Greg Hands, Minister of State for Trade Policy, spoke at the Széll Kálmán Foundation in Budapest on EU exit and the UK’s trading relationship with Hungary.